Become a Member DC Helpdesk Member Sign In

 • Oppose proposed cuts to the Renewable Fuel Standards to avoid devastating impact on ag, rural economies, and stifled investment in ethanol plants throughout the U.S.

-• Advocate to add phosphate & potash to the U.S. Department of Interior’s critical minerals list
+• Support the addition of phosphate and potash to the U.S. Department of Interior’s critical minerals list

 ISSUES PAPER